Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--[no-]quarantine`:
   Disable/enable quarantining of downloads (default: enabled).
 * `--adopt`:
   Adopt existing artifacts in the destination that are identical to those being installed.
-Cannot be combined with --force.
+Cannot be combined with `--force`.
 * `--skip-cask-deps`:
   Skip installing cask dependencies.
 * `--zap`: